Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you

-The new logo completely differs from the old one; the only consistent element is the color palette.
+Firstly, the new logo completely differs from the old one – the only consistent element is the color palette.

-But… British petroleum is everything but green.
-Just as an anecdote: in 2010 they were responsible for the largest marine oil spilling in history.
+But… BP is everything but environmentally friendly.
+Just as a reminder: in 2010 they were responsible for the largest marine oil spilling in history.
+Ups!

-Therefore, a petrol company should be very careful if it aims to appear environmentally conscious.
+Therefore, a petrol company should be very careful when aligning its rebranding strategy with its industry.

 What can we learn BP’s rebranded identity?

 If your company is in the oil industry and produces the majority of pollution in the world, it is a tough shot to make the design resemble an environmentally conscious brand.

 Cardiff City FC

-In the main effort of giving the company an international look, Tan decided to change the logo from its traditional bluebird to a more appealing red dragon that refers to the Welsh heritage.
+In an effort to give the company an international look, Tan decided to change the logo from its traditional bluebird to a more appealing red dragon that refers to the Welsh heritage.

-On the wave of fans singing “we will always be blue” during every home game, the club eventually went back to their traditional 1927 bluebird crest.
+As fans persisted in singing “we will always be blue” during every home game, the club eventually went back to their traditional 1927 bluebird crest.

-What can we learn from this example of a rebranding fail?
+What can we learn from this bad branding example?

 As already said in the Leeds United crest, football fans are emotionally bonded to the team colors.